prof18/marcogomiero.com/content/posts/2017/backup-restore.md

 ---
 layout: post
 title:  "How to deal with backup & restore on Android (Slide & Video) "
-description: "On 17th December 2016 I've attended my first talk as speaker and I've talked about backup and restore on Android"
+description: "Slides and video from a first conference talk, held in December 2016, about handling backup and restore on Android."
 date:   2017-04-05
 show_in_homepage: false
 ---